followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/navigateToRow(key).md

 ===================================================================

 <!--shortDescription-->
-Scrolls the grid to the row with the specified key.
+Navigates the grid to the data page that contains the row with the specified key and scrolls the grid to display the row if it is not in the viewport.
 <!--/shortDescription-->

 <!--paramName1-->key<!--/paramName1-->